sebcat/yans/README.md

 apps/deduptbl is a demo utility for lib/util/deduptbl for potentially file-backed deduplication of line-oriented data.
-It could e.g., be used to remove previously seen URLs from a set of URLs.
+It could e.g., be used to remove previously seen URLs from a collection of URLs.

 ```
 $ deduptbl create -n 10 lel